hwaneric/Demo_S24_HSHS_Lotteries/README.md

    - Require status checks to pass before merging
      - Require branches to be up to date before merging
      - **Required status checks: "Format source code and check for linting errors"** (important to get our CI workflow to run!)

+#### secrets.json
+To access Google's services (particularly, the Google Forms API), this project needs to have a secrets.json file added to the source directory.
+To generate this secrets.json, go to the Google Cloud console.
+In your project's Google Cloud credentials seciton, make a service account (if you do not have one already).
+Click into the service account and go to "Keys."
+Click on "Add a Key" and select "json."
+Then, a new json file should be downloaded to your computer.
+Rename that file "secrets.json" and add it to the project's source directory.

 ---